basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 ## MapReduce

-In Riak, MapReduce is the primary method for non-primary-key-based querying.
+In Riak, MapReduce is one of the primary methods for non-primary-key-based querying in Riak, alongside [[secondary indexes|Using Secondary Indexes]].
 Riak enables you to run MapReduce jobs through both the Erlang API, the [[HTTP API]], and the [[Protocol Buffers API|PBC API]].
-For this tutorial, we are going to use the HTTP API.
+For this tutorial, we will primarily use the HTTP API.

 ### Why Do We Use MapReduce for Querying Riak?